Brandonage/execo-utilities-g5k/fmone-resources/README.txt

 docker and host metrics and publishing them to a Kafka queue.
 The kafka queue is created though the DCOS CLI.
 This installation will give you some broker addresses that we have to include in the centralycsb JSON
+- basic: (nslaves, region):
+Used for the elasticity experiments of FMone.
+It starts a series of nslaves in one region.
+The intented use is to see how much does it take to start a number of fmone agents when you have and when you don't have to pull them